-The construction of Section \ref{subsec:The main part of the cumulant} is efficient over a short time interval.
-To raise long time result, we need to iterate these kind of pseudotrajectory representations and to compute sums of the form
+The construction of Section \ref{subsec:The main part of the cumulant} is efficient on a short time interval.
+To raise a long-time result, we need to iterate these kinds of pseudotrajectory representations and to compute sums of the form

 where $n_0\leq n_1\leq n_2$ are three integers.